technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 10/Lab 10 - Design a Flow to Generate Username and Password.md

     ![](./media/image12.png)

-18. To generate a random password, add a **Create random text** action.
+18. To generate a random password, Search for +++Create random text+++ from left search bar, double click on the action to add in the flow.
     The action’s properties can be left at their default values.
 Then click on **Save.**